Singularities of character varieties: Abstract

 \section{Abstract}

-For any complex reductive group $G$ and any compact Riemann surface with genus $g>1$, we show that every connected component of the associated character variety has symplectic singularities, and has terminal singularities unless $g=2$ and the Dynkin diagram of $G$ contains an $A_1$-component.
-We also show that the identity component is $\mathbb{Q}$-factorial.
-The singularities caused by irreducible local systems with automorphism groups larger than the centre of $G$ are controlled by elliptic endoscopy.
+For any complex reductive group $G$ and any compact Riemann surface with genus $g>0$, we show that every connected component of the associated character variety is $\mathbb{Q}$-factorial and has symplectic singularities, and classify the connected components that admit symplectic resolutions.
+When $g>1$, we use elliptic endoscopic groups to control the singularities caused by irreducible local systems with automorphism groups larger than the centre of $G$; when $g=1$, our analysis is based on some results of Borel-Friedman-Morgan.
+The main results for $g>1$ were obtained by Herbig-Schwarz-Seaton via a different approach.

 \addtocontents{toc}{ } \addtocontents{toc}{ }